devparikh/BrainCancerDetection/README.md

 # BrainCancerDetection
 This is a project that uses Convolutional Neural Networks, that is made using Tensorflow and Keras to classify 4 different types of Brain Cancers.
 They are glioma tumors,  meningioma tumors, no tumors, and pituitary tumors.
+This is the initial version of my CNN, I will be updating the code.

 # Next Steps: